Cars braking in traffic.

 Updated September 5, 2021 .
 AmFam Team

-KnowYourDrive defines hard braking as slowing down more than 6.5 miles per hour in one second.
+DriveMyWay defines hard braking as slowing down more than 6.5 miles per hour in one second.
 That means if you are driving 25 miles per hour on a residential road, it should take you about four seconds to come to a complete stop after you start applying the brakes.

-Why Hard Braking can be Dangerous
+Why Hard Braking Can Be Dangerous

 Hard braking can be a problem for you and your vehicle for multiple reasons.
 Here are some hidden costs and risks that can occur with hard braking.

-Consistent hard braking wears out parts like brakes and tires faster than normal, and can damage or warp key components.
+Consistent hard braking wears out parts like brakes and tires faster than usual and can damage or warp key components.
 Your vehicle also won’t perform as well, as heavy braking can have a negative impact on brake and tire performance.

-By frequently hard braking, your KnowYourDrive discount may decrease.
-While it’s only one of the driving behaviors that determines your discount, hard braking as little as possible can give you a shot at the highest discount.
+By frequently hard braking, your DriveMyWay discount may decrease.
+While it’s only one of the driving behaviors that determines your discount, hard braking as little as possible can give you a shot at the highest discount.*

 How to Prevent Hard Braking

 Watch the car in front of you.
 When they pass a landmark like a road sign, count how long it takes for you to pass that landmark.
-Leaving a three second gap is best when driving conditions and visibility are good.
+Leaving a three-second gap is best when driving conditions and visibility are good.
 Leave more room when conditions are bad.

-Take a deep breath and relax
+Take a Deep Breath and Relax

 Self-care and relaxation techniques can help you remain calm and potentially avoid dangerous driving behavior like road rage and hard braking.